tesujimath/o-my-soul/content/page/about/index.md

 All Scripture references are quoted from the ESV unless otherwise indicated.

 _O my Soul_ is also available as a podcast.

+All are welcome to join the discussion in the [O my Soul community](https://lemm.ee/c/omysoul).